2020 Democratic National Convention: Pre-convention delegate count

 The table below reflects the presumed delegate count as per the 2020 Democratic primaries.

 As of July 2020, the following overall number of pledged delegates is subject to change, as possible penalty/bonus delegates (awarded for each state scheduled election date and potential regional clustering) may be altered.

 The 2020 Democratic Party rules state that, unless a candidate has secured a majority of delegates using only pledged delegates, the superdelegates will have no voting rights on the first ballot.

 Candidates who have suspended their campaigns without having received any pledged or superdelegate endorsements, as well as those who've suspended their campaigns and subsequently lost their endorsements to other candidates, are not included in the table below.

-The table below reflects the presumed pledged delegate count following the 2020 Democratic primaries.
-In addition to these, there will also be 771 superdelegate votes (including the eight half-votes belonging to Democrats Abroad superdelegates), making for 4,750 combined delegate votes.
+The table below reflects the presumed pledged delegate count following the 2020 Democratic presidential primaries.
+In addition to these, there were also 771 superdelegate votes (including the eight half-votes belonging to Democrats Abroad superdelegates), making for 4,750 combined delegate votes.

 Presidential balloting

 In an email, DNC secretary Jason Rae wrote to delegates outlining the process for that year's convention, noting that the planning committee "concluded that state delegations should not plan to travel to Milwaukee and official convention business will be conducted remotely."

-Delegates vote remotely using a system the planning committee crafted that allows them to cast their ballots via email, with unique identifiers for security.
-The DNC had plans to certify each delegate.
+Instead of a traditional in-person roll call, delegates voted remotely using a system the planning committee crafted that enabled them to cast their ballots via email, with unique identifiers for security.
+The DNC had plans regarding certifying each delegate.
 The party said delegates would be able to fill out the forms electronically, with no need for a printer or physical copy, according to the letter.
 The ballot, which includes questions about platform planks and the party's nominees, will be emailed to their state's committee.
 Once a state party had all the ballots from their delegation, the state delegation's chair would "submit a tally sheet to the Secretary's Office that formally records the number of votes cast on each item of convention business," The votes would be counted all at once on August 15, not as they come in.

 Voting began August 3 and ended August 15, when the state delegation chairs were asked to submit their final tallies to the DNC secretary.
 That meant that the party knew the tally of votes for its nominee before the convention formally began.

-Presidential roll call vote
+Ceremonial roll call during the convention

-The traditional roll call of the states was held on the second night of the convention.
+The traditional roll call of the states was ceremonially held on the second night of the convention.
 It was done remotely from each of the 57 delegations, including all 50 states and seven additional territories/jurisdictions (the District of Columbia, the five inhabited U.S. territories, and Democrats Abroad).
 Organizers planned for it to last approximately 30 minutes.
 Convention secretary Jason Rae directed the roll call from the Wisconsin Center.

 The remote roll call was widely praised.

-Announcing their states' delegates' nominations were: